HaxeFlixel/flixel-docs/documentation/04_community/04-introduction-to-openfl.html.md

 <img src="/images/openfl.jpg" width="100%" />

-The [Open Flash Library](http://www.openfl.org) (OpenFL) previously known as NME, is an innovative framework designed to provide fast, productive development for Windows, Mac, Linux, iOS, Android, BlackBerry, Tizen, Mozilla OS, Flash and HTML5 – all using the same source code.
+The [Open Flash Library](http://www.openfl.org) (OpenFL) previously known as NME, is an innovative framework designed to provide fast, productive development for Windows, Mac, Linux, iOS, Android, Flash and HTML5 – all using the same source code.

 OpenFL has a history of providing the Flash API wherever possible however it is also used to extend upon that API.
 OpenFL is powered by the Haxe Toolkit's cross-compiler that lets it produce native code such as C++ for its target platforms.